Satyendra04-tech/My-SQL-LIMIT-BETWEEN-and-IN-Functions/README.md

 ## BETWEEN
 ### a.
 BETWEEN Operator can be used to match a value against a range of value.
+                value BETWEEN low and high
 ### b.
 BETWEEN operator is the same as :
                value >= low and value <= high
                Value between low and high
+### c.
+We can also combine BETWEEN and NOT operator.
+                Value NOT BETWEEN low and high
+#### d.
+NOT BETWEEN operator is same as :
+                value < low OR  value > high
+                value NOT BETWEEN low and high